mlswg/mls-architecture/draft-ietf-mls-architecture.md

 the DS reorders messages from a Client or provides different Clients with inconsistent orderings, then Clients can detect this misconduct.
-However, the protocol relies on the ordering, and on the fact that only one honest group operation message is faned-out to clients per Epoch, to provide Clients with a consistent view of the evolving Group State.
+However, the protocol relies on the ordering, and on the fact that only one honest group operation message is fanned-out to clients per Epoch, to provide Clients with a consistent view of the evolving Group State.